 Transfer

 A VEEC owner is able to transfer VEECs to a buyer in the VEEC market.
-The ‘buyer’ may be an energy retailer, another accredited person, VEEC traders or any other individual or organisation that holds a VEEC scheme registry account.
+The ‘buyer’ may be an energy retailer, another accredited person, VEEC traders or any other individual or organisation that holds a VEET scheme registry account.

 We do not provide a trading floor for the VEEC market but merely facilitate, and record, transfer of ownership of VEECs.